 Graduates are usually qualified for managerial positions with production companies, technical enterprise businesses, manufacturing industries and telecommunication companies.
 They can also seek employment with government organizations, such as city departments of transportation or health and safety commissions.
-According to the U.S. Bureau of Labor Statistics, computer and information systems managers were projected to see a 15% increase in employment from 2014-2024, which is faster than average.
-The median wages for these workers were $131,600 in May 2015.
+According to the U.S. Bureau of Labor Statistics, computer and information systems managers were projected to see a 11% increase in employment from 2018-2028, which is much faster than average.
+The median wages for these workers were $142,530 in May 2018.

 Graduates can keep up with changes in the field throughout their careers by completing graduate certificate programs in strategic or information technology management.
 An individual interested in research or academia can pursue a doctoral degree in technology management.